Photography & Charities: How images play an important part in connecting with your audience

-During a podcast interview I spoke to my good friend, Julie Christie, who is not only an amazing photographer but a teacher of photography who gave some great pointers on how to take fantastic images using only your phone!
-(If you would prefer to listen to the interview, click here,)
+During a podcast interview, I spoke to my good friend, Julie Christie, who is not only an amazing photographer but also a teacher of photography.
+She gave some great pointers on how to take fantastic images using only your phone!
+(If you would prefer to listen to the interview, click here.)

 Julie has been teaching photography in person at her photography workshops for over four years now and has evolved her business to take it online to help a wider audience.
 All the content that she delivers via her workshops has now been put into online courses and a soon to be launched membership site for business photographers, which is really exciting!

 To find out more about Julie and what she does please check out teabreaktog.com.

 So here’s what Julie has to say:

 Images are hugely important and if you are involved in the charity sector, images couldn’t be more important.
 We are all so busy these days – everyone is zooming around at a hundred miles an hour and it’s hard to consume content now.
 There’s just so much of it and it takes a lot of our time.
 Images take no time.
 You get an immediate impact from looking at an image and it only takes a split-second.
 That’s hugely powerful.

 For charities, images allow you to connect with your audience and can help to humanise your organisation.
 If we share images, especially of the people we are helping and the people who are doing the helping, then we’re humanising that for people.
 We’re making it real and people can make that connection even though they’ve never actually met you.

 When you see an image that you emotionally connect with, it makes such a difference and can stay with you all day.

 Do images have to be of a professional standard?